Carl Stough

-Carl Stough (1926–2000) was an American choral conductor and breathing specialist and the founder of the now closed Carl Stough Institute of Breathing Coordination, a non-profit organization for the research of optimal breathing.
+Carl Stough (1926–2000) was an American choral conductor and breathing specialist and the founder of the now closed Carl Stough Institute of Breathing Coordination, a nonprofit organization for the research of optimal breathing.

 Biography

 Carl Stough was a student of choral conducting at Westminster Choir College in New Jersey in the 1940s when he started to be fascinated with breathing.
 As a singer, he knew how important small and steady airflow was to the production of voice.
 He investigated the meaning of "breath support" that all singers are confronted with.
 He was trying to understand how to obtain optimal breath support for himself and the singers he was conducting in his choirs.

 Through his observations and research, he was able to refine the understanding of how the breathing mechanism can work optimally.
 He applied this knowledge to professional and amateur singers and speakers, patients with lung diseases (especially emphysema) and other pathologies, dancers, actors and athletes.
 He worked with adults as well as children and the results he achieved helped to raise awareness of the breathing mechanism and how to overcome respiratory faults.

-Stough founded the Carl Stough Institute of Breathing Coordination with his wife, Reece Stough in 1965.
+Stough founded the Carl Stough Institute of Breathing Coordination with his wife, Reece Stough, in 1965.
 The Institute closed after Stough's death in October 2000.

 Choral conductor

 After graduating from Westminster Choir College, Stough was immediately hired to conduct the choir of First Presbyterian Church in Rocky Mount, North Carolina.
 The choir quickly became very successful, performing with the North Carolina Symphony and on radio.
 Stough stated that the reason for the critically acclaimed sound was weekly singing lessons that each singer of the choir had with him.

 In 1953, Stough returned to New York City to continue his own vocal studies and to work with other groups of singers.
 He was soon invited to reestablish the Evangelical Lutheran Church of the Good Shepherd Choir School in Bay Ridge, Brooklyn.
 By 1958, it was recognized for its excellence and became an institution firmly established in the musical life of New York City with its eight choirs ranging from age 3 to 93.

 From 1958 to 1968, he worked with singers of the Metropolitan Opera.
 Stough worked with choirs and singers of all ages and musical styles, connecting them to their optimal breathing.
 To him, the most important part of the breathing mechanism was the exhale, and prolonging it by strengthening the diaphragm.